eeallen09/election-analysis/README.md

 ## Overview of Election Audit

 #### Explain the purpose of this election audit analysis.
-The purpose of this election analysis audit is well defined.
+The purpose of this election analysis audit is to provide the election committe with election results and voter turnout metrics.

 ## Election Audit Results